-The naming convention recommended for peripheral applications is <pmod|arduino>\<peripheral>.
+The naming convention recommended for peripheral applications is cpmod|arduino>\<peripheral>.

-You will need to update references from the old project name to your new project name in directory>/Debug/makefile and directory>/Debug/src/subdir.
+You will need to update references from the old project name to your new project name in <project\directory>/Debug/makefile and <project\directory>/Debug/src/subdir. mk.

-If you want your project to build in the main makefile, you should also append the .bin name of your project to the BIN PMOD (or BIN ARDUINO) variable at the top of the makefile.
+If you want your project to build in the main makefile, you should also append the .bin name of your project to the BIN\PMOD (or BIN\ARDUINO) variable at the top of the makefile.

-If you are using the SDK GUI, you can import the Hardware Platform, BSP, and any application projects into your SDK workspace.
+If you are using the Vitis GUI, you can import the fixed Hardware Platform, BSP, and any application projects into your Vitis workspace.
+Select MicroBlaze as the target processor in the when creating the application.

-The SDK GUI can be used to build and debug your code.
+The Vitis GUI can be used to build and debug your code.